North Shore, California

 North Shore is a census-designated place in southeastern Riverside County, so named because of its location along the northeast shore of the Salton Sea.
-It was once a popular vacation destination spot before ever-increasing salinity and pollution of the Salton Sea shut the tourist trade down.
+It was once a popular vacation destination before increasing salinity and pollution of the Salton Sea shut the tourist trade down.
 North Shore is flanked to the north and south by the Salton Sea State Recreation Area.
 The population was 3,585 at the 2020 census, up from 3,477 at the 2010 census.

 One building is particularly noteworthy.
 The North Shore Beach and Yacht Club, an Albert Frey design, opened in 1962 and was in active use until 1984; rising water levels destroyed the jetty in 1981, thereby making it impossible for boats to dock there.
 As recently as the early 2000s, it was possible to enter the lobby prior to its being boarded up, although stairs leading to the second floor had been removed prior to its abandonment.
-The lobby was once littered with hotel receipts from the neighboring North Shore Motel (razed in 2008) dating back to the club's last days.
-The yacht club has been restored under a $3.35 million grant and since 2011 is open to the public as a Community Center and historical landmark.
+The Yacht Club has been restored under a $3.35 million grant and, since 2011, has been open to the public as a Community Center and historical landmark.
 The Salton Sea History Museum was relocated to Mecca, California in February 2012.

 North Shore is accessible via State Route 111 at the Imperial County line.
 The wildlife refuge and campground is a short distance south of the town.

 History

 Indigenous Cahuilla

 For many eras, the Desert Cahuilla's native home was the Coachella Valley.
-The Cahuillas would use the nearby Dos Palmas Spring as a water stop, which was also the eastern edge of their empire.
-The Cahuillas would travel from their village in Martinez to Dos Palmas Spring via an ancient Native American trail known as the Halchidoma Trail.
-This trail traversed the vicinity of the modern town of North Shore.
+The Cahuillas would use the nearby Dos Palmas Oasis as a water stop, which was also the eastern edge of their empire.
+The Cahuillas would travel from their village in Martinez to Dos Palmas Oasis via an ancient Native American trail known as the Cahuilla-Halchidhoma Trail.
+This prehistoric trail traversed the vicinity of the modern town of North Shore.

 Spanish Explorers

-Juan de Iturbe's Lost Pearl Ship in the Desert is a local legend that in 1615, during a voyage to New Spain's northernmost frontier of water, the ancient Lake Cahuilla, de Iturbide's ship was beached in the sea's shallow waters and his Black Pearls were forever lost in the vast desert.
-The legend began after the Great Flood of 1862 locals reported seeing an ancient Spanish galleon.
-In reported cases, the ship was allegedly seen in the salt marshes just south of North Shore.